-When poachers kill female elephants, defenceless young calves can be left behind.
-Nursing calves are still dependent on their mothers and cannot survive.
+When poachers kill female elephants, defenseless young calves can be left behind.
+Nursing calves, still dependent on their mothers cannot survive.

-Left to fend for themselves, these orphans struggle without the milk they need to survive and the opportunity to learn critical social skills from their mother.
-They tend to be sicklier and more stressed than their peers and their psychological trauma can linger for decades.
+Left to fend for themselves, these orphans struggle without the milk they need to survive, and the ability to learn critical social skills from their mother.
+They tend to be more sickly and more stressed than their peers.
+And their psychological trauma can linger for decades.

-Working with the GRI-Elephant Orphanage Project (EOP)*, a non-governmental organization based in Zambia, we helped Working with the GRI (Game Rangers International) Elephant Orphanage Project (EOP)*, a non-governmental organisation based in Zambia, we helped to develop and operate the IFAW EOP.
+Working with the GRI-Elephant Orphanage Project (EOP), a non-governmental organization based in Zambia, we helped develop and operate the IFAW-EOP.

 It’s the first elephant orphanage in Southern Africa and the second on the continent focusing on returning elephants to the wild.
-Our teams take orphaned Zambian elephants out for regular walks, put them on consistent feeding schedules and watch over them while they sleep.
+Our teams take orphaned Zambian elephants out for regular walks, put them on a consistent feeding schedules, and watch over them while they sleep.

-Once the elephants are old enough to be weaned off milk, we transfer them to a special release facility in Kafue National Park.
+Once the elephants are old enough to be weaned from milk, we transfer them to a special release facility in Kafue National Park.

 With a thousand other wild elephants near the facility, we help the orphans integrate into a wild herd, gaining the herd’s protection and learning the social skills they will need to thrive.

-While that happens, we use satellite collars to track their movements, ensure they integrate and help them in the event of an emergency.
+As that happens, we use satellite collars to track their movements, ensure they integrate, and help them in case of emergency.

-We also work with local communities near the park to develop innovative methods and tools that minimise the potential for animal-human conflicts, such as building fences and planting elephant-safe crops, like chillies.
+We also work with local communities near the park to develop innovative methods, like building fences, planting elephant-safe crops like chilis, and other tools that minimize the potential for animal-human conflicts.

-The result is an environment where orphaned elephants have the skills they need to survive on their own and can peacefully coexist with their human neighbours.
+The result is an environment where orphaned elephants have the skills they need to survive on their own and to peacefully coexist with their human neighbors.